Black and Tans: Recruits

-Deployment and conduct
+Deployment and violence

 Black and Tans served in all parts of Ireland, but most were sent to southern and western regions where the IRA was most active and fighting was heaviest.
 By 1921, Black and Tans made up nearly half of all RIC constables in County Tipperary, for example.
 Few were sent to what became Northern Ireland, however.
 The authorities there raised their own reserve force, the Ulster Special Constabulary.
 For the most part, the Black and Tans were "treated as ordinary constables, despite their strange uniforms, and they lived and worked in barracks alongside the Irish police".
 They spent most of their time manning police posts or on patrol—"walking, cycling, or riding on Crossley Tenders".
 They also undertook guard, escort and crowd control duties.
 While some Irish constables got along well with the Black and Tans, "it seems that many Irish police did not like their new British colleagues" and saw them as "rough".
+Differing discipline, dialect and ignorance of "local knowledge" contributed to an estrangement between the Black and Tans and the greater police force which at times rose to violent infighting.

 Alexander Will, from Forfar in Scotland, was the first Black and Tan to die in the conflict.
 He was killed during an IRA attack on the RIC barracks in Rathmore, County Kerry, on 11 July 1920.

 The Black and Tans soon gained a reputation for brutality.
 In the summer of 1920, Black and Tans began responding to IRA attacks by carrying out arbitrary reprisals against civilians, especially republicans.
 This usually involved the burning of homes, businesses, meeting halls and farms.
 Some buildings were also attacked with gunfire and grenades, and businesses were looted.
 Reprisals on property "were often accompanied by beatings and killings".
 Many villages suffered mass reprisals, including the Sack of Balbriggan (20 September), Kilkee (26 September), Trim (27 September), Tubbercurry (30 September) and Granard (31 October).
 Following the Rineen ambush (22 September) in which six RIC men were killed, police burned many houses in the surrounding villages of Milltown Malbay, Lahinch and Ennistymon, and killed five civilians.
 In early November, Black and Tans "besieged" Tralee in revenge for the IRA abduction and killing of two local RIC men.
 They closed all the businesses in the town, let no food in for a week and shot dead three local civilians.
 On 14 November, Black and Tans were suspected of abducting and murdering a Roman Catholic priest, Father Michael Griffin, in Galway.
 His body was found in a bog in Barna a week later.
 From October 1920 to July 1921, the Galway region was "remarkable in many ways", most notably the level of police brutality towards suspected IRA members, which was far above the norm in the rest of Ireland.
 The villages of Clifden and Knockcroghery suffered mass reprisals in March and June 1921.